Items filtered by date: June 2023

 Many parts of the human body may be prone to twitching or temporary, involuntary movement.
 The toes are certainly also susceptible to twitching.
 There are several different important reasons why the toes might twitch.
 For example, your toes might be twitching because you are receiving poor blood circulation to the toes.
 Also, your toes might be twitching because of a deficiency in vitamin B-12.
 Alternatively, your toes might be twitching from nerve damage or muscle weakness.
 This twitching may even be pronounced at night time.
 If you are someone who is struggling with the twitching of the toes, it is suggested that you contact a podiatrist today for an evaluation and treatment options.

-If you have any concerns about your feet, contact one of our doctors from Andrea Hyperbaric Wound Care & Podiatry Center.
+If you have any concerns about your feet, contact one of our doctors from Andrea Hyperbaric Wound Care & Health Center.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Biomechanics in Podiatry